Few Good Things

 Few Good Things is the third studio album by American rapper Saba.
-It was released on February 4, 2022 via Saba Pivot, LLC.
-The album includes guest appearances from Black Thought, G Herbo, Krayzie Bone, 6lack, Smino, Mereba, Fousheé and Eryn Allen Kane, as well as Pivot Gang.
+It was released through Pivot Gang, LLC on February 4, 2022.
+The album features guest appearances from Black Thought, G Herbo, Krayzie Bone, 6lack, Smino, Mereba, Fousheé, and Eryn Allen Kane, as well as Pivot Gang.
+Upon its release, the album was met with critical acclaim for its production and introspective lyrics.

 Background

-On February 9, Saba released the eponymous short film directed by C.T.
+On February 9, 2021, Saba released the eponymous short film directed by C.T.
 Robert.
 Saba explained the film in a press release saying: